 Rainbow Six Siege’s rise to prominence on the multiplayer shooter stage is an unlikely tale.
 After a rocky launch that saw poor player numbers and sweeping changes to the meta, Rainbow Six Siege looked set to fail.
-A year and half later and it's more popular than ever and still growing - a rare tale for triple-A games.
+A year and half later and it's more popular than ever and still growing - a rare story in triple-A game development.
 That growth and success was unexpected however, and with more and more players flooding the servers with each new content release the technical strain is no longer manageable.
 Operation Health is Ubisoft Montreal’s answer to the issue, which will put a full season of new content on hold so that the team can focus on making the game more stable for its players, and guarantee that stability for years to come.

 Just starting out in the tactical shooter?
 Check out the best Rainbow Six Siege operators to start wrapping your head around the meta.